Buy me a Cup of Aloha

 It was so good!!!

 The Health Benefits of Shrimp

-Contain Omega 3 Fatty Acids
+- Contain Omega 3 Fatty Acids

-Great source of Lean Protein
+- Great Lean Protein

-A Low Glycemic Food
+- A Low Glycemic Food

 They are both a type of crustacean that have a similar look and taste in your ceviche recipes.

-Prawns are typically harvested from fresh water and shrimp from salt
+Prawns are usually harvested from fresh water and shrimp from salt

 Types of Shrimp